hybridgroup/gobot/platforms/parrot/minidrone/README.md

 # Parrot Minidrone

-The Parrot Minidrone is very inexpensive quadcopter that is controlled using Bluetooth LE.
+The Parrot Minidrones are very inexpensive drones that are controlled using Bluetooth LE aka Bluetooth 4.0.

+Models that are known to work with this package include:

+	- Parrot Rolling Spider
+	- Parrot Airborne Cargo Mars
+	- Parrot Airborne Cargo Travis

+Models that should work now, but have not been tested by us:

+	- Parrot Airborne Night Swat
+	- Parrot Airborne Night Maclane
+	- Parrot Airborne Night Blaze
+	- Parrot HYDROFOIL Orak
+	- Parrot HYDROFOIL NewZ

+Models that will require additional work for compatibility:

+	- Parrot Swing
+	- Parrot Mambo

 ## How to Install
 ```